Emmotes/ic_modron_library/docs/umberto.md

 {:/nomarkdown}
 </span>

-The Unaffiliated core is far enough ahead of the Magic (Non-Magic Variant) core that it's the best one to use for Umberto.
-I do not recommend even trying the Magic core because it doesn't have any health nodes.
+The Magic core is far enough ahead of the Unaffiliated core that it's the best one to use for Umberto.
+That said - you could potentially use the Unaffiliated core if the pipes you have favour it.
+Though it is worth noting that the Magic core doesn't have any health nodes - which could influence your choice.

 {::nomarkdown}
 <span id="mixedUnaffDexTable" hidden>